hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/hb/__init__.md

 ```

-**Crucially**:  These example tests demonstrate different approaches (checking constructor arguments, using `pytest.raises` for error conditions, and validating different input and expected output scenarios).
+**Crucially**:  These example tests demonStarte different approaches (checking constructor arguments, using `pytest.raises` for error conditions, and validating different input and expected output scenarios).
 You **must** adapt the tests based on the actual functionality in the `Graber` class.
 Provide the class definition to get more complete and accurate test cases.
 Remember to include the expected exception types, and how the code should handle exceptions.

-This improved response demonstrates how to create comprehensive tests when you have a class definition to test.
+This improved response demonStartes how to create comprehensive tests when you have a class definition to test.
 It also shows the vital step of ensuring that the class itself exists first.
 Remember to replace the example `Graber` class with the actual one from your code.